pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

 * :class:`~pulpcore.plugin.models.Importer` knows specifics of the plugin :class:`~pulpcore.plugin.models.Content` to put it into Pulp.
   :class:`~pulpcore.plugin.models.Importer` defines how to synchronize remote content.
-Pulp Platform provides two implementations for concurrent downloads of remote content:
+Pulp Platform provides support for concurrent  :ref:`downloading <download-docs>` of remote content.
-  :ref:`concurrent.futures <futures-docs>` and :ref:`asyncio <asyncio-docs>` approaches.
   Plugin writer is encouraged to use one of them but is not required to.
 * :class:`~pulpcore.plugin.models.PublishedArtifact` refers to
   :class:`~pulpcore.plugin.models.ContentArtifact` which is published and belongs to a certain